 Deva Racing provides the opportunity for you to enjoy racehorse ownership at the highest level.
-We offer one twelth share in our carefully selected racing partnership horses.
-Our syndicate horses are trained by three of the best trainers in the UK.
+We offer 6th, 12th and 20th carefully selected racing partnerships in our race horses.
+Our syndicate horses are trained by five of the best trainers in the UK.

 For those who enjoy flat horse racing our syndicates are trained by Tom Dascombe at Michael Owen’s Manor House Stables in Cheshire.
-Our National Hunt syndicates are trained by Grand National-winning racehorse trainers, Donald McCain and Dr. Richard Newland.
-News of our latest syndicates with Tom Dascombe, Donald McCain and Dr. Richard Newland is on the horses page now.
+Our National Hunt syndicates are trained by Grand National-winning racehorse trainers Jonjo O'Neill, Donald McCain and Dr. Richard Newland.
+We also have added exciting young trainer Olly Murphy to our training ranks.
+News of our latest syndicates with Tom Dascombe, Jonjo O'Neill, Donald McCain, Dr. Richard Newland and Olly Murphy is on the horses page now.

 We pride ourselves on our integrity and excellent owner communication and we endeavor to make everyone feel they are the sole owner of their racehorse.
 Our trainers actively encourage stable visits and we regularly organise social events for our syndicate owners.

 For an opportunity to join one of our small, friendly professionally run horse racing partnerships and racehorse syndicates visit the horses page of our website.

 The aims of Deva Racing

 - To provide you with a cost effective opportunity to own a race horse at the highest level

 - To offer owners an excellent level of service so they enjoy the whole experience of racehorse partnership

 - To ensure every race horse reaches it full potential, whilst maintaining the highest standards of horse welfare

 - To make every owner feel they are the sole-owner of the racehorse